 In all things at John Hill School, our foremost concern is to cultivate positive development for the students within our care.
-As such, we work to protect the rights of students at all times, strive to ensure that students embrace the responsibilities entrusted to them, and collectively aspire to cultivate and live according to universal values.
+As such, we work to protect the rights of students at all times, strive to ensure that students embrace the responsibilities entrusted to them, and adhere to universal values.
 Some of these rights, responsibilities, and values are stated below and serve as an important starting point in consideration of how we expect students to conduct themselves and how we proceed when behaviors fall short of expectations.